 Antioxidant Therapy Improves Sperm Parameters in Men With Persistent Oligospermia

 Antioxidant therapy based on a combination of NAC 600mg and micronutrient supplementation was found to be helpful in improving the sperm count in oligospermic males 6 months after retrograde embolization.
-However, this improving in sperm count is not associated with a significant increase in spontaneous pregnancies after 12 months.
+However, this improvement in sperm count was not associated with a significant increase in spontaneous pregnancies after 12 months.
 [Research Study]

 Lycopene therapy in Idiopathic Male Infertility

 30 men with idiopathic non-obstructive oligo/astheno/teratozoospermia were enrolled for the trial and administered 2000 mcg of Lycopene, 2 times a day for 3 months at the Department of Urology in All India Institute of Medical Sciences.

 Semen analysis revealed that 20 patients showed a mean improvement of 22 million/ml in sperm concentration, 16 patients exhibited an average of 25% improved motility and 14 patients showed an average 10% improvement in sperm morphology.
 Higher baseline concentrations were associated with significant improvement and resulted in 6 pregnancies in 26 patients (23%).

 Oral Lycopene therapy seems to have a role in the management of idiopathic male infertility.
 Maximum improvement occurred in the sperm concentration (66% cases) compared to other metrics.
 Patients without severe oligospermia (sperm density > 5 million/ml) may be given a trial of therapy with lycopene.
 [Research Study]

 Intake of l-carnitine significantly improved progressive sperm motility and mean sperm count.[Research Study]

 Efficacy of Coenzyme Q10 on semen parameters